Read this first

 For embodied AI to be accepted in human society, we need AI-enabled agents to be able to read social cues and anticipate human behaviour from them, such as a human agent being uncomfortable, surprised, interested, angry, etc. This is a large project that will be broken down in multiple smaller projects.

-Project 2C – An LLM-powered social bot that knows what to remember, and what to forget
+Project 4 – An LLM-powered social bot that knows what to remember, and what to forget

 Retrieval-Augmented Generation (RAG) is a general framework for retrieving facts from a knowledge base and feeding them into a large language model in order to generate output grounded in a specific set of facts.
 The goal of this project is to investigate the use of RAG for continuously updating knowledge bases, by building a system that analyse user input for factual statements and use them to update the knowledge base, as well as updating (“update my address to X”) and forgetting (e.g., “forget my address”, or “forget anything related to X”) commands.
 You will need to possess a machine that can run some small local LLM in order to do this project.

-Project 2E – Studying the impact of embodiment on LLM trustworthiness
+Project 6 – Studying the impact of embodiment on LLM trustworthiness

-Large Language Models have come around and overtaken a large part of the public discourse about artificial intelligence due to their uncanny ability to generate seemingly human-like text.
+Large language models have come around and overtaken a large part of the public discourse about artificial intelligence due to their uncanny ability to generate seemingly human-like text.
 In this project, we want to investigate the relationship of embodiment and perceived intelligence on the acceptability of an embodied AI deployed in a higher education context.
+It will require playing with (hopefully local) large language models, making them work in robots, and running a bunch of experiments on people.

 Hyperparameters play a crucial role in steering the performance of machine learning models.
 However, selecting optimal hyperparameters is often challenging.
 Researchers may resort to default values provided by libraries, potentially impacting the replicability and true potential of published results.
 This project aims to develop an NLP-based framework to systematically analyse a corpus of machine learning research papers, measuring the reliance on default hyperparameters and investigating their potential impact on research findings.